keu/docs/astro/ci-cd.md

     ```

-    When configuring the AWS CodeBuild project, create a webhook source event using the source provider where your Astro project is hosted (i.e. Bitbucket, GitHub, etc.).
-After doing so, configure the Primary source webhook events to trigger for event type `PUSH`.
-After setting those configurations, this buildspec.yml triggers a code push to an Astro Deployment every time a commit or pull request is merged to the `main` branch of your repository.
+3. In your AWS CodeBuild project, create a [webhook event](https://docs.aws.amazon.com/codebuild/latest/userguide/webhooks.html) for the source provider where your Astro project is hosted, such as BitBucket or GitHub.
+When configuring the webhook, select an event type of `PUSH`.

+Your buildspec.yml file now triggers a code push to an Astro Deployment every time a commit or pull request is merged to the `main` branch of your repository.

 </TabItem>